com-480-data-visualization/project-2023-campiroboys/docs/milestone-2.md

 ### Tools

+We plan to implement the project using the programming language [TypeScript](https://www.typescriptlang.org), which adds static typing to [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 For the website we plan to use the framework [Next.JS](https://nextjs.org), which is based on [React](https://react.dev), and for the visualizations we plan to use the library [D3.js](https://d3js.org).
-We will implement the project using the programming language [TypeScript](https://www.typescriptlang.org), which adds static typing to [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+We plan to deploy the website on the cloud service [Vercel](https://vercel.com).
 We will use data in the GeoJSON format for the maps, which can be used to create interactive maps with D3.js.

-Since we can query the data in the GeoJSON format from the city of Zurich website, we do not need to have a dedicated backend.
+> It is possible to query the data in the GeoJSON format directly from the website of the city of Zurich.

 > Currently, since the performance of the website is not optimal due to the large number of points on the map we display a subset of them.
 In the future we could use [Quadtrees](https://github.com/d3/d3-quadtree).
 We also currently only incorporate the newest data from 2023, the older datasets will be added in the future.